Hot flashes. Night sweats. Mood swings. None of these things should stop you from living the high life after you hit menopause.

 Once you hit the one-year milestone of life without a period, you’ve successfully made it through menopause.
 But hold off on the celebration.
 That milestone also marks the beginning of postmenopausal life, and things don’t just go back to the way they were.

 Symptoms can linger for a lifetime.
 And the continued low estrogen levels lead to more serious health concerns.
 The rate of bone loss speeds up, increasing your risk of low bone density, osteopenia and osteoporosis.
-You also have a higher chance of having a heart attack, stroke or other heart-related issue.
+You also have a higher chance of having a heart attack, stroke or other heart-related issues.
 If you love coffee, sugar, salt, cigarettes or alcohol, your risk for bone and heart issues are even higher.

 And I’m supposed to live like that?